• Skip to primary navigation

 Rolling out cookie dough, cutting with cookie cutters, and baking on a baking sheet.

-• Chilling your dough is an important step that shouldn't be skipped.
-Chilled dough spreads less in the oven, ensuring that your cut out cookies keep their shape.
+Chilling your dough - This is an important step that shouldn't be skipped.
+Chilled dough spreads less in the oven, ensuring that your cut out cookies hold their shape.

-• Do not place dough onto a hot baking sheet.
-This will cause your dough to spread.
+Allow pans to cool - Do not place dough onto a hot baking sheet.
+This will cause your cookies to spread before they even make it to the oven.

-• Are your cookies still spreading in the oven?
-Once you've cut out your cookies and placed them on your baking sheet, refrigerate the entire baking sheet for 10 minutes before placing them in the oven.
-This will help them spread less.
+Dough getting warm?
+If your dough has been handled a lot and feels warm, it's likely to spread in the oven.
+After you've cut out your cookies and placed them on the baking sheet, refrigerate the entire sheet for 10 minutes.
+This re-chills the dough and helps them spread less in the oven.

 A white plate filled with chocolate chip cut out cookies shaped like cats, pumpkins, and bats.